GenerateNU/chatbot/README.md

 ### rag3.py - Matthew
 - doesnt run on a M1 Mac Pro with 8GB of memory
-- runs on a M1 Mac Pro with 16 GB of memory, however it runs very slow
+- runs on a M1 Mac Pro with 16 GB of memory, however it runs very slow, may not run depending on availble memory on local machine
 - if taking an LLM class, you may have access to a GPU you can run this on, it will be much faster xyz